In this section:

 Purchases on behalf of clients acting for exempt charities

-If you are the 'accountable' person for SDRT purposes and you buy shares on behalf of a fund or investment manager acting on behalf of a charity that is exempt from SDRT you will need to enter ‘S’ as the TSS Flag, If your client has an agreement with HMRC not to have to provide you with full details about the charity then you will need to enter your client’s rather than your own reference number into CREST.
+If you’re the ‘accountable’ person for SDRT purposes and you buy shares on behalf of a fund or investment manager acting on behalf of a charity that is exempt from SDRT you’ll need to enter ‘S’ as the TSS Flag.
+If your client has an agreement with HMRC not to have to provide you with full details about the charity, you’ll need to enter your client’s reference number into CREST rather than your own.

 If you apply a relief incorrectly